MERNCraft/Nail-It/docs/md/30-Hitting-More-Than-Once.md

 <summary>stackoverflow.com</summary>
 [stackoverflow.com](https://stackoverflow.com/) is a site where developers of all levels, using every imaginable coding language can ask questions and get answers.

 Most questions that you may have will already have been asked and answered, so you should search for existing answers before you ask a question of your own.
+If you don’t the seasoned developers (who have seen these questions so many times before) will politely but firmly tell you to look before you ask.

 The site is gamified.
 You earn points for asking good questions, you earn points for giving good answers.
 But you can also lose points if your question is badly written, or shows that you haven't even tried to find a solution for yourself, or if it has already been asked many times.

 Good answers get upvoted.
 You can see how many points the person who answered the question has earned.
 You can easily see which answers you can trust.

+Good questions also get upvoted.
+So when you write a question, take your time to write it carefully so that it will be useful for others.

 </details>